open-component-model/ocm/examples/lib/tour/02-composing-a-component-version/README.md

   (for example the image repository of an OCI image stored as local blob)
-- an additional access type, which provides an alternative global technology specific access to the same content. we don't use it, here.
+- an additional access type, which provides an alternative global technology specific access to the same content (we don't use it, here).

 ```go
 		err = cv.SetResourceBlob(meta, blob, "", nil)